 Please consult your doctor or a Registered Dietitian before taking a new supplement.

-When considering the best supplements for athletes, it’s first important to consider overall wellness.
+When considering the best supplements for runners, consider overall wellness and your general diet.

 Supplement recommendations are going to be very individualized based on an individual’s dietary intake, training status, bloodwork, disease states, injury history, age, etc.

-This is one reason why we really try to get two servings of fish weekly, like this lemon garlic alaska salmon salad, sheet pan salmon with potatoes and zucchini salmon cakes.
+This is one reason why we really try to get two servings of fish weekly, like this lemon garlic salmon salad, sheet pan salmon and veggies and zucchini salmon fritters.
 We eat a lot of dairy and egg (yolks) too!

 Supplementing with ~2000 IU per day will help maintain your Vitamin D levels.